code-gorilla-au/squire/README.md

 ## Reset state
-Common issue is to have a segmentation fault with the duck async library.
+The Common issue is to have a segmentation fault with the duck async library.
 It requires a full clean, you need to run the following command to reset the app to a clean slate

 ```bash
 make reset-state
 ```

-After you can run the pre-ingest command `make dev-ingest` to hydrate all the data.
+After you can run the `pre-ingest` command `make dev-ingest` to hydrate all the data.